sarmadparvez/php-unit-testing/README.md

 ### Prerequisites

-Make sure the composer is installed in the target SugarCRM.
-In order to install the composer run the following commands
+Make sure the composer (dependency management tool for PHP) is installed in your operating system.
+Then you need to install dependencies using composer in the target SugarCRM.
+In order to install the dependencies using composer run the following commands

 ```
 cd <SugarCRM directory>